bytebase/bytebase.com-old/content/blog/1-9-1-new-features.md

 Well, that’s it for this release.
 The next one in two weeks will also be the last of 2022.

-The task in 2021 was to complete the basic capabilities needed in database development.
-From my recent communication with customers, I can tell that this piece is pretty much finished: when they ask if we have a particular feature, most of the time, we can answer YES.
+Our 2021 goal was to cover the basic capabilities needed in database development.
+From my recent communication with users, I can tell that this piece is pretty much achieved: when they ask if we have a particular feature, most of the time, we can answer YES.

-Next year, our task will move from satisfying users’ pain points to gradually bringing them surprises.
+Next year, our task will move from satisfying users’ pain points to gradually bringing them delights.
 Frankly speaking, compared with the coding tools, the database tools are still relatively primitive.
-Although we have DBA’s expertise, we lack an understanding of DevTools and the overall R&D collaboration system.
+Although existing database tools inherit DBA’s expertise, they lack an understanding of DevTools and the overall R&D development workflow.

 At AWS re:Invent 2022, Amazon released its one-stop R&D platform, CodeCatalyst, joining GitHub, GitLab, and JetBrains.
 All of these claims to be one-stop, but let’s be honest, none of them is, because they haven’t scratched the surface of database development.
 The R&D process is not a complete process without database development.
-After all, the majority of applications are inseparable from the database.

-But it’s good to see them up fighting first, making time for Bytebase to grow, and helping them make up the missing 🧩.
+After all, databases a re indispensable to most applications.

 ![_](/static/blog/1-9-1-new-features/amazon-codecatalyst.webp)